ktoan911/Chatbot-RAG/README.md

 "Query: {prompt_query} "Answer with information below:" \n {search_result}."
 ```

-- Chatbot has the ability to save context during the conversation to help avoid answering the wrong topic
+- Chatbot has the ability to save context during the conversation to help avoid answering the wrong topic.
+You can delete the chat history and create a new chat with the chatbot via the button `Reset Conversation`.

 ## IV.
 Demo and Appplication

 This is demo of Phone Sale Assistant Chatbot: